strangebuzz/cache-watcher/README.md

 As we saw previously, if your project has the [Flex directory structure](https://symfony.com/doc/current/setup/flex.html), the default settings should be OK.
-The default values will always be set for the last minor Symfony version, actually 5.1:
+The default values will always be set for the last minor Symfony version, currently 5.1:

 Key                 | Default value | Description
 ------------------- | --------------| -------------------------------------------